fan2/mkdocs/docs/blog/posts/arm/a64-memory-barrier.md

 ## DMB(Data Memory Barrier)

 [Data Memory Barrier](https://developer.arm.com/documentation/102336/latest/Data-Memory-Barrier)

+[DMB: Data memory barrier.](https://developer.arm.com/documentation/ddi0602/latest/Base-Instructions/DMB--Data-memory-barrier-): This instruction is a memory barrier that ensures the ordering of observations of memory accesses.

 This prevents re-ordering of data accesses instructions across the barrier instruction.
 All data accesses, that is, loads or stores, but not instruction fetches, performed by this processor before the `DMB`, are **visible** to all other masters within the specified shareability domain before any of the data accesses after the `DMB`.